storj/docs/src/pages/dcs/how-tos/ix-systems-truenas-integration/index.md

 ## Success!

-While the tasks is running, an orange "RUNNING" label will appear in the task entry.
+While the tasks are running, an orange "RUNNING" label will appear in the task entry.
 Once the task completes, it will return to a green "SUCCESS" tag.

 You can now check on the file sync.
 The TrueNAS bucket in Storj should contain the contents of the folder you had uploaded.